-[wadiz makes ESG #better]shares the stories of makers and supporters who have put “habits that save the planet” into practice through their participation in Wadiz funding campaigns.
+[wadiz makes ESG #better]shares the stories of makers and supporters who have put “habits that save the planet” into practice by participating in Wadiz funding campaigns.

 “High-quality cactus leather shoes that resist stains and wrinkles”

-“A Cool Ice Knit Made from Recycled Polyester That Cares for the Planet”
+“A Cool Ice Knit Made from Recycled Polyester That Cares for the Earth”

 People who share the same values come together to build a better world “together”